lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/lo2s.md

 ## Advanced Topic: Metric Plugins

-`Lo2s` is complatible with [Score-P](scorep.md) metric plugins, but only a subset will work.
+`Lo2s` is compatible with [Score-P](scorep.md) metric plugins, but only a subset will work.
 In particular, `lo2s` only supports asynchronous plugins with the per host or once scope.
-You can find a large set of plugins in the [Score-P Organization on Github](https://github.com/score-p).
+You can find a large set of plugins in the [Score-P Organization on GitHub](https://github.com/score-p).

 To activate plugins, you can use the same environment variables as with Score-P, or with `LO2S` as
 prefix: